Regis Court Dental Associates will take care of your tooth filling

 The ultimate decision about what to use is best determined in consultation with your doctor.
 Before your treatment begins, discuss the options with your dentist.
 To help you prepare for this discussion it is helpful to understand the two basic types of dental fillings: direct and indirect.

 - Direct fillings are dental fillings placed immediately into a prepared tooth cavity in a single visit.
 They include dental amalgam, glass ionomers, resin ionomers, and composite (resin) fillings.
 The dentist prepares the tooth, places the filling, and adjusts it during one appointment.
+Despite being a popular method in the past, the doctors at Regis Court Dental Associates do not routinely place dental amalgam.
+The technology and research behind the composite resin fillings they use make them a superior choice over dental amalgam.

 - Indirect fillings generally require two or more visits.
 They include inlays, onlays, veneers, crowns, and bridges fabricated with gold, base metal alloys, ceramics, or composites.
 During the first visit, the dentist prepares the tooth and makes an impression of the area to be restored.
 The dentist then places a temporary covering over the prepared tooth.
 The impression is sent to a dental laboratory which creates the dental restoration.
-At the next appointment, the dentist cements the restoration into the prepared cavity and adjusts it as needed.
+At the next appointment, the dentist removes the temporary covering and cements the restoration into the prepared cavity and adjusts it as needed.